Leon Henry: Professional career

 Henry made his return to the New Zealand NBL in 2008 when he joined the Wellington Saints.
 The Saints reached the championship series in 2008, where they lost 2–0 to the Waikato Pistons.
 Henry played 10 minutes in game one but saw no court time in game two.

-In August 2008, Henry moved to Romania to play for CS Universitatea Cluj-Napoca.
+In August 2008, Henry moved to Romania to play for U-Mobitelco Cluj-Napoca.
 He joined former Tall Blacks' head coach and childhood mentor Tab Baldwin at the club.
 In 27 games during the 2008–09 Romanian League season, Henry averaged 4.4 points and 2.1 rebounds per game.

 Upon returning to New Zealand, Henry had a five-game stint with the Wellington Saints to complete the 2009 New Zealand NBL season.
 He then re-joined the Saints in 2010 and won his first championship, helping the team defeat the Waikato Pistons 2–1 in the finals.
 Henry had eight points and 11 rebounds in a game one loss; three points and seven rebounds in a game two win; and then seven points and nine rebounds in the title-clinching game three win.

 Henry joined the New Zealand Breakers for the first three games of the 2010–11 NBL season as a replacement for Kirk Penney.
 He lost his spot on the roster when Penney returned from his unsuccessful NBA tilt, but the Breakers had seen enough from Henry to want to keep him around.
 League rules meant he could return to the roster only if Penney dropped out, so Henry remained with the shadow squad for the rest of what was a championship-winning season.

 After helping the Saints win back-to-back titles in 2011, Henry was rewarded with a full-time contract with the Breakers for the 2011–12 NBL season, after Penney's departure to Spain.
 However, Henry's season debut was delayed until late November due to a stress fracture in his shin.
 In April 2012, the Breakers defeated the Perth Wildcats 2–1 in the NBL Grand Final series to claim back-to-back championships.
 In 23 games during the 2011–12 season, Henry averaged 2.8 points and 2.8 rebounds per game.

 Following the Breakers' championship win, Henry joined the Otago Nuggets for the final six games of their 2012 New Zealand NBL season.

 Henry returned to the Breakers for the 2012–13 NBL season, and in April 2013, he was a member of the team's third straight championship.
 He appeared in 31 of the Breakers' 32 games, averaging 3.5 points and 2.2 rebounds per game.

 In 2013, Henry played for the Southland Sharks and helped them win the New Zealand NBL championship behind his Final Four MVP performance.